-

 Significant Investments Review Act 2024 (SIRA)

-The SIRA, which came into force on 28 March 2024, introduces a new layer of scrutiny for significant investments in strategic sectors.
+The SIRA, which came into force on 28 March 2024, introduces a layer of scrutiny for significant investments in strategic sectors.
 This Act aims to safeguard Singapore’s national security and critical economic interests by regulating ownership and control over designated entities which are deemed vital to Singapore’s national security and public interest.
+Since its commencement, the Office of Significant Investments Review under the Ministry of Trade and Industry has been established to administer the SIRA and review notifiable transactions.
+Designated entities have been progressively gazetted across critical sectors, including banking and finance, energy, water, infocomm, and transport.
 In general, M&A transactions involving the acquisition of control in a designated entity such that the buyer becomes a 12%, 25% or 50% controller in such entity, would be subject to government approval.
 Transactions completed without the requisite approvals will be rendered void.
 Buyers are also required to notify the Minister for Trade and Industry after they become a 5% controller in a designated entity.
 In addition, sellers must also seek approval from the Minister when they cease to become a 50% or 75% controller.

 Investors and companies must therefore integrate SIRA-related assessments into their due diligence processes to determine whether a transaction falls within the purview of SIRA.
+As the regime matures and additional entities may be designated over time, ongoing monitoring of SIRA designations is essential.
 Non-compliance with the SIRA, including failure to notify the authorities or proceeding with a transaction without obtaining the necessary approvals, can result in significant fines, divestment orders, or other corrective measures.

 Singapore Code on Take-overs and Mergers (Takeover Code)